texamp/texamp.github.io/abstracts-contributed.md

 *Localization and unique continuation for non-stationary Schrödinger operators on $\mathbb{Z}^2$

 Abstract:
-We extend methods from the breakthrough paper of Ding--Smart in 2020 which showed Anderson localization for certain random Schrödinger operators on the lattice $\mathbb{Z}^2$ via a quantitative unique continuation principle and Wegner estimate.
+We extend methods from the breakthrough paper of Ding&mdash;Smart in 2020 which showed Anderson localization for certain random Schrödinger operators on the lattice $\mathbb{Z}^2$ via a quantitative unique continuation principle and Wegner estimate.
 We replace the requirement of identical distribution with the requirement of a uniform bound on the essential range of potential and a uniform positive lower bound on the variance of the variables giving the potential.
 Under those assumptions, we recover the unique continuation and Wegner lemma results, using Bernoulli decompositions and modifications of the arguments therein.
 This leads to a localization result at the bottom of the spectrum.

 ------